centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 a2enmod http2
 ```

-5. Restart the Apache process to take into account the new configuration:
+5. Restart the Apache process to take the new configuration into account:

 ```shell
 systemctl restart apache2